 It will take PCS staff approximately 140-200 hours to conduct research of neighboring cities, draft proposed policy/procedures, and to gather feedback from other city departments.
 It will take 1-2 months' time to complete the public outreach recommended.
-The process could go faster if outreach is limited or not utilized.

-Based on other PCS and CMO projects/current workload, this could be started in July/August 2021.
+Based on other projects/current workload, this could not be started until July/August 2021.